AdobeDocs/graphql-mesh-gateway/src/pages/reference/handlers/index.md

 # Handlers

 Handlers, or source handlers, allow you to define sources that provide data to your mesh.
-The following table specifies the handlers supported by the API Mesh and the version of each handler:
+The following table specifies the handlers supported by API Mesh and the version of each handler:

 | Handler Package Name | Version |
 |------------|------------|